mmomtchev/magickwand.js/README.md

 // Convert to RGBA (raw) and write it to a TypedArray await im.magickAsync('RGBA');
-// Conversion to Uint16 is automatic
-const pixels = new Uint16Array(im.size().width() * im.size().height() * 4);
+// Conversion to Uint16 is automatic (it recognizes the type of the array) const pixels = new Uint16Array(im.size().width() * im.size().height() * 4);
 im.write(0, 0, im.size().width(), im.size().height(), 'RGBA', pixels);
 console.log(`Get pixel from ${wizard} 0 : 0 = ${pixels[0]}`);